pierre-rouleau/pel/doc/pel-manual.rst

 both Emacs native Speedbar and the `SR-Speedbar`_ external package.
 When the ``pel-use-speedbar`` customize variable is set to **t** PEL provides key bindings for activating the speed-bars and provide some management facilities.
-As shown in the PDF `Speedbar`_ table, PEL's default key bindings for those use the ``<f11> S`` prefix.
+As shown in the PDF `Speedbar`_ table, Plus default key bindings for those use the ``<f11> S`` prefix.

 PEL manages what type of speed-bar is used.
 And that depends on whether Emacs